-Exception Authority, or the Policy Exception Authority's delegee(s)), and, as the Policy Exception Authority deems appropriate, the input of the Office of General Counsel.

-- d.
-Special Documents: Purchase Agreements for goods and services that support research and development work, sub-agreements for research, unusually complex or high-value items or services, or other unusual requirements, may require the use of documents specially created for the purpose.
-Such Purchase Agreements should be entered into only in consultation with the Procurement/Supply Chain Director and if necessary approval as to form by the Office of General Counsel. - e.
-Extramural Agreement Provisions: Use of the standard University Purchase Order and Terms and Conditions of Purchase is required for standard purchase orders and sub-contracts using federal contract and grant funds, but is inappropriate for issuing sub-awards for research. - f.
+- c.
+Exception Authority, or the Policy Exception Authority's delegee(s)), and, as the Policy Exception Authority deems appropriate, the input of the or designee, in consultation with UC Legal Office of the General Counsel.
+(UCL), must approve any changes not authorized in the annotations. - d.
+Special Documents: Purchase Agreements agreements for goods and services that support research and development work, sub-agreements for research, unusually complex or high-value items or services, or other unusual requirements, may require the use of documents specially created for the purpose.
+Such Purchase Agreements should be entered into only in consultation with the Procurement/Supply Chain Director and if necessary approval as to form by the Office of General Counsel.
+UC must consult the P/SCD and UCL before entering into such purchase agreements. - e.
+Extramural Agreement Provisions: Use of the standard University Purchase Order and UC must include UC's Terms and Conditions of Purchase is required for (UC T&Cs) with standard purchase orders and sub-contracts subcontracts using federal contractand grant funds, but is inappropriate for.
+Do not use UC T&Cs when issuing sub-awards for research. - f.
 Compliance: Full compliance with all terms, conditions, and provisions of Purchase Agreements should be secured to the maximum extent practicable.
 Locations should institute appropriate controls to ensure University rights are not waived, or a Purchase Agreement breached, through inaction or faulty action.